HWAI-collab/HWAI/ReadMe/play_leaf_green.md

 ## References

-1. Muller, J. (2024).
-"Fire Red Agent: Memory-Driven AI for Pokemon."
-GitHub Repository. https://github.com/JarredMuller/fire_red_agent

-2. Brown, T., et al. (2020).
+1. Brown, T., et al. (2020).
 "Language Models are Few-Shot Learners." *Advances in Neural Information Processing Systems*, 33.

 3. Vaswani, A., et al. (2017).
 "Attention is All You Need." *Advances in Neural Information Processing Systems*, 30.